Ed Roland: Career

 After using the name Brothers & Brides briefly, Roland changed the name of his band to Collective Soul with hopes of finding success in the music business.
 Not finding success, however, Roland became frustrated and almost gave up on the music industry.
 He had been active in the local Georgia music scene since the early 1980s.
 Despite the initial rejections, Collective Soul independently released Hints, Allegations & Things Left Unsaid in 1993 on an independent label called Rising Storm.
 It was a compilation of some of Roland's songwriting demos created when he worked at Real 2 Reel Studios.

 This collection eventually caught the attention of WJRR 101.1 in Orlando, Florida.
 Several other college radio stations began to play "Shine" and it became an underground hit.
 The popularity of the song and band was convincing enough that Atlantic Records signed Collective Soul in 1993 to a long term major label contract.
 Hints Allegations and Things Left Unsaid was re-released worldwide in early 1994.
 The band experienced a sudden rise from obscurity to fame.

-Ed Roland's brother Dean is also a member of the band.
+Roland's brother Dean is also a member of the band.
 Their father was a Southern Baptist minister which influenced their spiritual background; however, Roland has cited that Collective Soul is not a Christian rock band.

 Roland formed a new act in 2011 with a group of friends and musicians, titled Ed Roland and the Sweet Tea Project.
 In 2012, the Sweet Tea Project's cover version of "Shelter from the Storm" was released on Chimes of Freedom: Songs of Bob Dylan Honoring 50 Years of Amnesty International, a four-disc compilation of Bob Dylan covers.

 The Sweet Tea Project's debut album, Devils 'n Darlins, was released on September 3, 2013.
 The album's first single, "Love Won't Bring Us Down," was released on August 13.
 On October 6, 2017, Ed Roland and The Sweet Tea Project released their second album, Alder Lane Farm.